Connecting Communities York to Selby

 For hundreds of years, the favoured route from Selby to York was by boat along the River Ouse.
 Then, in 1871 the railway line was opened.
 It remained the East Coast main line from London to Edinburgh until the creation of the Selby Coalfield forced its diversion in 1983.
 Today you can follow the route on foot, by bicycle or on horseback.

-Our website includes photos, video clips. maps and actual interviews with people who remember the railway or the coalfield.
-To find them search ‘interview’ ‘video’, ‘map’ as appropriate and a full list will appear.
+Our website includes photos, video clips, maps and interviews with people who remember the railway or the coalfield.